 When it comes to speed of your WordPress site, there are numerous factors which can affect it.
-For starters, you should run any of the 13 speed & performance tools which will tell you different things about your site.
+For starters, make sure that your site loads from the best WordPress hosting service.
+Then, you should run any of the 13 speed & performance tools which will tell you different things about your site.
 Among many, you will find different terms about scripts and styles, i.e. JS and CSS files on your site.

 If there are more than a few files to be loaded, or if those files are bigger than they should be, your website will load slower.
 Now imagine what happens when you install dozens of themes and plugins where each pushes its own scripts and styles.

 In a perfect world, all plugins and themes would be coded properly.
 All files would load only if they’re needed, and there wouldn’t be conflicts between themes and plugins.
 What a fairytale!
 Even if you’re not a developer, you have probably experienced JS and CSS errors on your blog.

 Sometimes, just by unloading unnecessary scripts and styles, you can speed up your site tremendously.
 But the problem for a beginner blogger with no coding experience is where and how to find those files at first place.
 And even if you find the files, how do you quickly and safely unload them?
 With WP Asset CleanUp, that’s not a big deal.

 Now that you got the name of this fantastic free plugin, you’re just a few steps away from unloading unnecessary JS and CSS files from your site.
 After you install and activate it, you’re ready to see the power behind WP Asset CleanUp.

 - Reduce the HTML code of the page